Before proceeding, make sure you have Node >= v16.13 < v17 (opens new window) installed. You can check this by running the following command:

 Go to the newly created directory and install the required dependencies:

-cd <project_name> npm install
+cd <project_name> yarn

 The next step is to configure your project, and it's different for every e-commerce integration.
 Go to the Integrations page, open the documentation for the integration you selected in our CLI, and look for the page describing the configuration steps.